 Local red ogo served with Monterey Red Abalone Scaloppine at Schooner's

-Bring a new dimension to the bar menu by incorporating Monterey Bay Seaweeds into either tried and true favorites or brand new cocktail creations.
-Infuse fresh, raw sea lettuce overnight in either gin or vodka for a light green Monterey Bay Martini, enhance a traditional Blood Mary by adding a hearty dose of umami with a splash of dulse broth, or create a flight of Dockside Shots by adding seaweeds to each glass.
-Whatever the style, seaweeds are perfect for the kitchen and the bar.
+Introduce a new dimension to the bar menu by incorporating Monterey Bay Seaweeds, a versatile ingredient, into either classic cocktails or innovative creations.
+Infuse the fresh, raw sea lettuce overnight in either gin or vodka for a light green Monterey Bay Martini, or enhance a traditional Blood Mary with a hearty dose of umami from a splash of dulse broth.
+You can also create a flight of Dockside Shots, each with a unique seaweed twist.
+Seaweeds, with their ability to complement a variety of flavors, are perfect for both the kitchen and the bar, inspiring you to experiment with your menu.

 Special Bar Notes:

-• Fresh, raw green sea lettuce will lightly color a clear spirit if left to infuse overnight.
-Perfect for a Monterey Bay Martini!
+Fresh, raw green sea lettuce will lightly color a clear spirit if left to infuse overnight.
+To infuse, simply place the sea lettuce in a jar with your chosen spirit and let it sit in the refrigerator overnight.
+This is perfect for a Monterey Bay Martini!

-• Fresh ogo seaweed adds a crunch and splash of brine when dropped into shots!
+Fresh ogo seaweed adds a crunch and splash of brine when dropped into shots!
+Serve these Dockside Shots in small, clear glasses to showcase the seaweed.